jeremycochoy/resume/resume.md

     (Paris, France).

     PhD in persistent homology with Steve Oudot.
-    I'm teaching at the IUT d'Orsay.
+    I taught at the IUT d'Orsay and Paris Descart.

 2013
 :   *Internship with Frank Wagner*